Chengdu Hunters: Franchise history

-OWL expansion

 On September 7, 2018, Activision Blizzard announced that domestic game livestream platform Huya, Inc. had purchased an expansion team based in Chengdu, later revealed as Chengdu Hunters, for the Overwatch League's second season.
 While the team was owned by Huya, they would be operated by Chinese esports organization Royal Never Give Up.
 The Hunters signed an all-Chinese roster and staff, aside from two Taiwanese members, which would be led by head coach Wang "RUI" Xingrui.